-Skin care routines are important all year round, but particular in the summer when you’re prone to excessive oil and sweat which can lead to irritation, rashes, and exacerbation of acne.
+Skincare routines are important all year round but particularly in the summer when you’re prone to excessive oil and sweat which can lead to irritation, rashes, and exacerbation of acne.

 We recommend washing your face in the morning and evening; as well as carrying some tissues or wipes to blot your skin throughout the day.
 It’s also very important to wear sunscreen or a moisturiser with SPF to protect your skin from the sun.

 Eat light, small, frequent meals

 In the summer months, it’s best to save the heavy meals for the winter.
 Meals that contain large amounts of carbohydrates and fats can increase heat in the body - which is not desirable when the temperature is already rising outside.
 It’s best to consume more fresh fruits and vegetables that have high water content – such as oranges, watermelon and tomatoes.